JiahaoTang-Alvin/personal-site-studio/README.en.md

 images/qrcode
 ```

-Blob-hosted config and uploaded images are public-readable.
-Do not store secrets, private notes, unpublished credentials, or sensitive personal data in the config.
+The config and images stored in Blob are publicly readable.
+Do not store secrets, private notes, unreleased credentials, or sensitive personal data in the config.

+---

-## Config Import And Export
+## 📦 Config import and export

-The admin Project Settings panel can export the full `SiteConfig` as JSON.
-Importing JSON replaces only the current editor draft; click Save after reviewing it to write the imported config to Vercel Blob.
+The admin panel supports exporting the full `SiteConfig` JSON from **Project Settings**.

-Use exports for backups, deployment migration, local-to-production handoff, or reusing a site structure across multiple deployments.
+You can use it to:

+* Back up your current site
+* Migrate to a new Vercel project
+* Reuse the same structure across multiple sites
+* Sync local testing content to production
+* Quickly duplicate a homepage template for another person

+Importing JSON only replaces the current editing draft.
+It will not write to Vercel Blob until you review the content and click Save.

+---

-## Validation
+## ✅ Validation

 ```bash
 npm run lint